 A mistake that a lot of dog walkers make is pulling on their dog’s leash too often.
 Your dog’s leash should not

-will remind your dog that you are there and influence them to keep following you.
+Leashes keep your dog safe from traffic and help control them from approaching strangers or other dogs.
+However, for most of the walk, the leash should be used sparingly.
+A gentle pull on the leash will remind your dog that you are there and influence them to keep following you.
 Constantly pulling on the leash does neither of those things.
 Instead, the constant pulling becomes normal to your dog and they will continue to strain against you for the entire walk.

-walk.
 If you have a dog who wants to go fast and, as a result, continually pulls you forward, consider purchasing a front-harness leash.
 These leashes discourage your dog from pulling and make it so you do not have to constantly pull them back.
-Some

-dogs, especially those new to walking, will stop walking or walk in the wrong direction.
+Some dogs, especially those new to walking, will stop walking or walk in the wrong direction.
 Instead of pulling on their leash, wait for your dog to walk toward you and then reward them.
 Continue to reward your dog when they walk forward and stick by your side.
 Soon, your dog will learn the correct walking behavior making your leash-pulling far less frequent and the walk more enjoyable for both you and your pet.

-Your dog might be able to walk with you without a leash, but be sure to leash your dog as a safety
+Your dog might be able to walk with you without a leash, but be sure to leash your dog as a safety precaution.

 No two dogs are alike and their walks shouldn’t be either.
 It is important to keep in mind your pet’s age, breed, and medical needs when planning your walks.
 Some breeds will benefit from short

-such as arthritis, which may shorten the length and frequency of their walks.
+If you have an older dog, make sure you ask your vet if they’re still up for the same kind of walks you used to go on.
+As they get older, many dogs develop medical conditions, such as arthritis, which may shorten the length and frequency of their walks.
 If you have a puppy, keep your walks short.
 Puppies are easily excited and their high energy will tire them out quickly.

 Always be sure you are prepared

 before going on a walk with your dog.
 Even short walks require some form of preparation.

 If you take your dog hiking or if the weather is especially warm, always bring water with you.
 Dogs get dehydrated just like we do and need to stop for water breaks often.
 If the weather is warm, protect your dog’s paws from hot pavement using protective dog mittens or drive your dog to a shaded, grassy park.

 Lastly, be mindful of others when taking your dog out in public.
 Always be prepared with poop bags to clean up after your pet and always ask permission before approaching other dogs or people.

 Most dogs need to go on walks regularly.
 Keeping up with exercise is important to your pet’s health.
 However, you’re busy, and going on walks with your dog every day isn’t always an option.
 Dog walkers are a great solution.

 Hiring a dog walker is a great way to keep your dog on a schedule, even when you can’t be there.
 You can hire dog walking services a few nights a week, or even every day depending on your needs.
 Consider hiring a trusted ACGS dog walker.
 ACGS pet sitters and walkers are insured, bonded and Pet Sitters International accredited so you can be sure your dog will be given the best care.
-Remember that walking your dog should be centered

 Keep these tips in mind on your next walk, but, more importantly, have FUN!
 If you’re having a good time, so is your dog.